apache/pekko-connectors/docs/src/main/paradox/cassandra.md

 Session creation and configuration is controlled via settings in `application.conf`.
 The @apidoc[akka.stream.alpakka.cassandra.CassandraSessionSettings] accept a full path to a configuration section which needs to specify a `session-provider` setting.
 The @apidoc[CassandraSessionRegistry] expects a fully qualified class name to a class implementing @apidoc[CqlSessionProvider].

-Alpakka Cassandra includes a default implementation @apidoc[DefaultSessionProvider], which is referenced in the default configuration `alpakka.cassandra`.
+Apache Pekko Connectors Cassandra includes a default implementation @apidoc[DefaultSessionProvider], which is referenced in the default configuration `alpakka.cassandra`.

 The @apidoc[DefaultSessionProvider] config section must contain: